-- 116. The ongoing COVID-19 pandemic continues to affect Georgia elections in significant ways. - 117.
+- 133. The ongoing COVID-19 pandemic continues to affect Georgia elections in significant ways. - 134.
 Georgia's Governor Brian Kemp first declared a Public Health State of Emergency in response to the pandemic on March 14, 2020.
-He has subsequently extended the Public Health State of Emergency and imposed a number of restrictions on common activities through an evolving series of executive orders. - 118.
-On April 23, 2021, Governor Kemp issued his most recent renewal of the ongoing Public Health State of Emergency, which extended the period of emergency until May 30, 2021. - 119.
-Under the currently applicable restrictions imposed by Governor Kemp, individuals exposed to or themselves contracting COVID-19 are required to self-quarantine for a period of fourteen days.
+He has subsequently extended the Public Health State of Emergency and imposed a number of restrictions on common activities through an evolving series of executive orders. - 135.
+On April 23, 2021, Governor Kemp issued his most recent renewal of the ongoing Public Health State of Emergency, which extended the period of emergency until May 30, 2021.

-- 120. This quarantine period potentially conflicts with the right to vote if it occurs near an election.
-A voter who is exposed to COVID close to Election Day, and must therefore self-quarantine, is rendered unable to vote in person and must instead apply for and obtain an absentee ballot to vote. - November 2020 general election and was required to apply for an absentee ballot on the Friday before Election Day.
-Governor Kemp's absentee ballot application was duly processed over the weekend before Election Day, and his absentee ballot arrived the Monday before Election Day, enabling Governor Kemp to vote and preventing him from being disenfranchised in the November 2020 election.
-Had the absentee ballot rules enacted by SB202 been in place, Governor Kemp (and doubtless many other Georgians in his same situation) would have been disenfranchised in the November 2020 election.
+136. Under the currently applicable restrictions imposed by Governor - 136.
+Under the currently applicable restrictions imposed by Governor Kemp, individuals exposed to or themselves contracting COVID-19 are required to self-quarantine for a period of fourteen days. - 137.
+This quarantine period potentially conflicts with the right to vote if it occurs near an election.
+A voter who is exposed to COVID close to Election Day, and must therefore self-quarantine, is rendered unable to vote in person and must instead apply for and obtain an absentee ballot to vote. - 138.
+Governor Kemp himself was exposed to COVID shortly prior to the November 2020 general election and was required to apply for an absentee ballot on the Friday before Election Day.
+Governor Kemp's absentee ballot application was duly processed over the weekend before Election Day, and his absentee ballot arrived the Monday before Election Day, enabling Governor Kemp to vote and preventing him from being disenfranchised in the November 2020 election.6 Had the absentee ballot rules enacted by SB202 been in place, Governor Kemp (and doubtless many other Georgians in his same situation) would have been disenfranchised in the November 2020 election.